andyjoap/Customer-Churn-Prediction/README.md

 📌 Project Overview

 A telecommunications company which is concerned about the number of customers leaving their land-line business for cable competitors.
 They need to understand who is more likely to leave the company.
+These insights empower the company to take preventive decisions.

 🛠️ Methodology